The lottery is a tax on those who don’t understand mathematics.

 They’re all playing the same number.

-The Christmas lottery, like so many other things in Spain, is social — which is why there’s such a lottery frenzy.
+The Christmas lottery, like so many other things in Spain, is a social event — which is why there’s such a lottery frenzy each year.

 Everyone spends months beforehand imagining every Pedro, Pablo and Paco at the office winning a sweet 400,000 euros each, popping bottles of Cava, and jumping around like buffoons in celebration — and then spending their holidays on a beach in the Dominican Republic.